-During 2002, we continued to implement our strategic plan to diversify our product line through the development and promotion of two new products: Fat Cutter Plus and Acutrim(R) Natural as well as the promotion and expansion of the distribution of CarbCutter(R).
+During 2002, we continued to implement our strategic plan to diversify our product line through the development and promotion of two new products: Fat Cutter Plus and Acutrim(R) Natural as well as the promotion and expansion of the distribution of Carb Cutter(R).
 This strategy is aimed at reducing the negative impact upon us of (i) a shift in consumer preferences with regard to any one of our products, (ii) a change in retailer preferences for our products, or (iii) any other cause of reduced sales either for a particular product or in a particular geographical region because of negative publicity.
+Despite the introduction of new products, we remain significantly dependent on a single brand, the original Carb Cutter(R).

 The Company announced on December 19, 2002 that it had made a strategic decision to discontinue the sales of all ephedra-based products.
 As a result, the Company discontinued sales of Thin Tab(R) and Fat Cutter Plus in the first quarter of 2003.
-Our retail customers, however, may continue to sell those products to us.
-In 2002, sales of those products were \$965,608 or 19% of total revenue.
+Our retail customers, however, may continue to sell those products from their inventory.
+Alternatively, they may return the products to us.
+In 2002, sales of those products were \$965,608, or 19% of total revenue.
 At December 31, 2002, the Company recorded an allowance for sales returns of \$317,600, including \$200,000 for returns of products containing ephedra expected in 2003.

-We cannot predict the effects of the discontinuance of these products on our revenues, results of operations, financial condition and prospects.
+We cannot predict the effects of the discontinuance of these products on our revenues, results of operations, financial condition, and prospects.
 See "Commitments and Contingencies."